ADU Building in Hialeah, FL

 Utility and System Considerations

 One of the most overlooked aspects of ADU construction is system capacity.
 In Hialeah, many homes were not originally designed to support additional kitchens, bathrooms, or living spaces.
+We assess:

 Addressing these early prevents issues that are expensive to correct once construction is underway.